livecycle/preevy/README.md

 #### `drivers`

 <!--lint disable double-link-->
-Override the default the default options per driver for this Compose project.
-See the [specific driver documentation](https://preevy.dev/category/drivers).
+Override the default options per driver for this Compose project.
+See the [specific driver documentation](https://preevy.dev/deploy-runtimes/).
 <!--lint enable double-link-->

 These values can be overridden per command execution using the specific driver CLI flags, e.g, `--lightsail-bundle-id=2xlarge_2_0`